Mastering Firecrawl's Crawl Endpoint: A Complete Web Scraping Guide

 - Web scraping to extract the actual content from each discovered page

-How Firecrawl Combines Both
+How Firecrawl combines both

-method combines both capabilities:
+Firecrawl's crawl method combines both capabilities:

 - Recursive traversal: Follows links to discover sub-pages